Online MBA in Nebraska

 4. University of Nebraska at Kearney

 UNK’s College of Business and Technology is a well-respected school that offers an AACSB-Accredited MBA program.
 The program is hybrid, which means classes are offered both online and on-campus – making it an excellent fit for working professionals who desire an MBA yet also need to maintain a career.
-The core emphasis of UNK’s program is the development of critical thinking, problem-solving, and decision-making skills within both a U.S. and global perspective.
+UNK’s program’s core emphasis is the development of critical thinking, problem-solving, and decision-making skills from both the U.S. and global perspective.

-UNK’s MBA program is 33 credit hours in length, and courses are offered online as well as in the evenings.
+UNK’s MBA program is 33 credit hours in length, and courses are offered online and in the evenings.
 The 33 credit hours includes 18 hours of core coursework and 15 hours of elective courses.
-The program offers a number of specialization tracks, including a generalist track.
+The program offers several specialization tracks, including a generalist track.
 Specialization tracks include Accounting, Marketing, Human Resources, and Human Services.
 What’s more, all classes are taught by UNK’s respected faculty and are small in size – usually between 10 to 20 students.

 Admission requirements vary, but all applicants must submit an accredited undergraduate degree with an acceptable GPA.
 All applicants must also submit an official GMAT/GRE score.
 The admission process can be completed fully online.